cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

     V' = 4
     ```

 6. Sends 2 coins.
-At this point the account cannot send anymore until further
+At this point, the account cannot send anymore until further
 coins vest or it receives additional coins.
-It can still however, delegate.
+It can still, however, delegate.

     ```text
     BC = 2